-- (1) A defendant who wishes to defend all or part of a claim must file a defence which may be in Form G10. - (2) If - (a) a claim is commenced by a fixed date claim form in Form G4 and there is served with that claim form an affidavit instead of a statement of claim; or - (b) any rule requires the service of an affidavit, the defendant may file an affidavit in answer instead of a defence.
+(1) A defendant who wishes to defend all or part of a claim must file a defence which may be in Form G10.

+(a) a claim is commenced by a fixed date claim form in Form G4 and there is served with that claim form an affidavit instead of a statement of claim; or the defendant may file an affidavit in answer instead of a defence.